McDevon/shower-mixer/README.md

 - Does not work well on mobile
 - The layout takes too much space vertically
+- Smoothing does not work in all cases
 - PID controls are arbitrarily clamped
 - Quick-n-dirty hacks to make simulation running
 - Most likely a lot of non-idiomatic code